PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:06:29
+Last updated: 2024-04-02 18:07:03
-Random Quote: I owe my solitude to other people. - Alan Watts
+Random Quote: When you are content to be simply yourself and don't compare or compete, everybody will respect you. - Laozi